dannsam/xenko-docs/manual/get-started/manage-assets.md

 You can:

-* display assets in the selected folder only, the selected folder and subfolder,
+* display assets in the selected folder only, the selected folder and subfolder
-* sort assets by name, type order, type name, dirtiness (assets with unsaved changes), and modification date
+* sort assets by name, type, unsaved changes, and modification date
 * switch between tile view (default) and grid view

 ## Filter assets